Xerxes1138/X-Ray-PBR/README.md

 - Temporal AA ghosting with moving objects
 - Depth issues when camera intersect walls or collide with invisible trigger objects

+# COMMANDs

+Add -sjitter and -temporalaa to your "XR_3DA.exe" shortcut to enable soft shadows and temporalAA.